monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 > _Example_
 >
-> Suppose a dataset contains a label representing a past decision _(e.g., approval, hiring decision, diagnosis, or risk classification)_.
->
-> If individuals who received negative decisions show **similar objective outcomes** to those who received positive decisions, this may indicate that historical labels reflect decision bias rather than true differences.
->
-> For example, rejected applicants may later demonstrate similar performance or outcomes as accepted applicants, suggesting the original decision labels may not fully reflect true capability or risk.
+> Rejected loan applicants may later demonstrate similar performance or outcomes as accepted applicants, suggesting the original decision labels may not fully reflect true capability or risk.

----

 #### 4. Document known label limitations